Cleaning Your Refrigerator Tips and Tricks

-Staging the inside of the refrigerator
+How to stage the inside of your refrigerator

 - Sort food into categories, putting like items together.
 Keep fruit in one drawer, veggies in another.
 If you have a third drawer, put your meat or cheese in there.
 Organizing your food into groups will ultimately save you time when you are looking for something.